AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 - Change the display name of your contracts for easier identification.
 - Add or remove contract admins.
 - Manage payment details, invoices, and renewals.
-- View your Adobe account manager’s contact details.
+- View your Adobe account manager's contact details.

 Learn more: [Managing your account](https://helpx.adobe.com/enterprise/using/accounts.html).